Best Amazon Prime Day Fashion Deals 2020: What To Expect | The Manual

 When Are The Best Prime Day Fashion Deals?

-Based on previous Prime Day sales, the retail giant will probably save its best deals for the event itself, but they’ve already given us plenty of special offers during their Early Prime Day Fashion Sale.
+Based on previous Prime Day sales, the retail giant will probably save its best deals for the event itself, but they’ve already given us plenty of special offers with its early Prime Day deals.
 Pro tip: If any of these markdowns stand out to you, buy it now.
 There’s no guarantee it’ll be on sale again come Prime Day, nor will they even be this affordable.
 Besides, you can always return it and buy it again if it’s cheaper (we won’t tell anyone).

 - Fossil Men’s 44mm Townsman — $74, was $139